NewsLocal News

 The graphic details proved difficult for Ritchie's family members, particularly her son Joey David, who was present in the courtroom.

 "I didn't want to see my mother like that.
-I don't want to have that as my memory of her," David said.
+I don't want to have that as my memory of her," he said.
 "And for me, I was just in there.
 I didn't look at any pictures.
 I just have my head down and listen to it.
 So, I just want to see any of it,” David said.

 Other family members, including Ritchie's brother Kyle Ritchie, became visibly emotional as autopsy photos were displayed to the jury.